-The following maps show the distribution of multifamily site visits across Idaho, Montana, Oregon, and Washington by NEEA's well as utility and BPA also show a more detailed Portland areas.
+The following maps show the distribution of multifamily site visits across Idaho, Montana, Oregon, and Washington by NEEA's core RBSA II sample, as well as utility and BPA oversample sites.
+The maps also show a more detailed breakout of site visits for the Puget Sound and Portland areas.